 What is Posterior / Superior Shoulder Impingement?

-66% of all shoulder injuries are impingement injuries.
-Impingement is diagnosed as either primary, secondary, or posterior (internal).
+66% of all shoulder problems are impingement injuries.
+Impingement is diagnosed as either primary, secondary, or posterior shoulder pain (internal).
 An impingement means that the soft tissue of your shoulder gets “pinched” where your collar bone (clavicle) and head of your shoulder bone meet.
-This causes you to have pain when raising your arm overhead or out to the side.
-This can occur either through wear and tear of the shoulder (primary impingement), muscle weakness or imbalance (secondary impingement), or because of tightness in the capsule that surrounds your shoulder joint (posterior).
-A posterior impingement is typically seen in throwing athletes, volleyball and tennis players, and occupations with repetitive overhead activity.
+This causes you to have pain when raising your arm overhead or out to the side and experience posterior shoulder instability.
+This can occur either through wear and tear of the shoulder (primary impingement), muscle weakness, or shoulder instability imbalance (secondary impingement), or because of tightness in the capsule that surrounds your shoulder joint (posterior).
+A posterior shoulder impingement is typically seen in throwing athletes, volleyball and tennis players, and occupations with repetitive overhead activity.

 Most people experience relief of symptoms and are able to return to their daily activities.
 Although shoulder impingement is common, it is very treatable while working closely with your healthcare professional team.
 Your doctor or physical therapist will be able to answer any additional questions you may have regarding your shoulder pain.

 Fast Appointments at Ivy Rehab Physical Therapy